Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN)

 FUNDER: The project is funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Service Administration (HRSA) in the Department of Health and Human Services.

-Get inspired for this great infant mortality reduction movement by hearing from CoIIN participants as they begin their work.
+Get inspired for this great infant mortality reduction movement by hearing from IM CoIIN participants about their work.

 If you are interested in learning more about this project, please email: CoIIN@NICHQ.org